 Tuition and general fees represent payment toward the maintenance, operating, and instructional costs of the College.
 Part-time students are charged per credit hour for each semester they are enrolled in the institution.
 A student enrolled in 12 or more semester credits is considered a full-time student for tuition purposes.
 Non-credit developmental courses are considered part of the course load in determining full-time status.
-Current tuition rates, housing costs, and fees may be obtained on the College website at www.rbc.edu or by calling the College Business Office.
+Current tuition rates, housing costs, and fees may be viewed on the College website or by calling the College Business Office.